CMPS-2200/assignment-01-template/assignment-01.md

 # CMPS 2200 Assignment 1

 In this assignment, you will learn more about asymptotic notation, parallelism, functional languages, and algorithmic cost models.

-As in the recitation, some of your answer will go here and some will go in `main.py`.
-You are welcome to edit this `assignment-01.md` file directly, or print and fill in by hand.
-If you do the latter, please scan to a file `assignment-01.pdf` and push to your github repository.
+As with the recitations, your code implementations will go in `main.py`.
+Please add your written answers to `answers.md` which you can convert to a PDF using `convert.sh`.
+Alternatively, you may scan and upload written answers to a file names `answers.pdf`.

 1. **Asymptotic notation**

   - 1a.
 Is $2^{n+1} \in O(2^n)$?
 Why or why not?